Introduction¶

 Some short introduction books

-Music Psychology: A Very Short Introduction: A concise introduction to the field of music psychology, exploring how music affects the mind and behaviour.
+Music Psychology: A Very Short Introduction: An introduction to the field of music psychology, exploring how music affects the mind and behaviour.

-Music and Technology: A Very Short Introduction: An accessible overview of the relationship between music and technology, examining its impact on creation, performance, and listening.
+Music and Technology: A Very Short Introduction: An overview of the relationship between music and technology, examining its impact on creation, performance, and listening.

 Ways of Listening: An Ecological Approach to the Perception of Musical Meaning: An introduction to how listeners perceive and interpret musical meaning in ecological contexts.